-Integrated Risk Management Plan (IRMP) by Cheshire Fire and Rescue Service
+Integrated Risk Management Plan (IRMP)

 Every year Cheshire Fire and Rescue Service create a plan, called the Integrated Risk Management Plan (IRMP).